- Airlines will always try to sit children with their parents (subject to check-in)

 Pack clothes in and around it

 Because they are hollow, violins are very fragile musical instruments.
-To minimise risk, pack some of your clothes, such as soft t-shirts, socks or towels in it to pad it out, especially around the neck of the violin.
+To minimise risk, pack some of your clothes, such as soft t-shirts, socks or towels to pad it out, especially around the neck of the violin.

 Invest in a sturdy case